MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-view-the-load-on-work-centers.md

 ---
 # <a name="view-load-on-work-and-machine-centers"></a>View Load on Work and Machine Centres

-In the **Work Centre Card** and **Machine Centre Card** pages, you can view the shop floor load as a result of planned and released works orders.
+In the **Work Centre Card** and **Machine Centre Card** pages, you can view the shop floor load as a result of planned and released production orders.

 ## <a name="to-view-the-load-on-work-centers"></a>To view the load on work centres